 - Be a little flexible.
 Strike a deal with your toddler – maybe you can agree that as long as she stays in bed and doesn’t call for you constantly, she can look at her story books, listen to music, or quietly play with a few ‘sleepy’ toys.
 This won’t work for every child, though, so use your judgment on this one.
 And it’s not a technique you can use for young toddlers, either – it works best for older toddlers who can communicate verbally and who have basic reasoning skills.

 - Try a bedtime routine sticker chart.
 Sticker charts can be huge motivators for toddlers.
-Create a chart that outlines the steps of your bedtime routine, and then make a deal with your toddler: if you can get through each step with good behavior, your toddler can put a sticker next to that step.
+Create a chart that outlines the steps of your bedtime routine, and then make a deal with your toddler.
+If he can get through each step with good behavior, your toddler can put a sticker next to that step.
 This provides an immediate incentive for your toddler to stop stalling and cooperate.

 - Bore the pants off your toddler.
 Even if you do everything right, you may still find yourself dealing with a staller.
-Here’s what to do – after you’ve tucked your toddler into bed and left the room, be sure that if you interact with him again (either because he’s calling for you, or because he’s gotten out of bed), you do so in as boring a way as possible.
+Here’s what to do – after you’ve tucked your toddler into bed and left the room, be sure that if you interact with him again (either because he’s calling for you, or because he’s gotten out of bed), you do so in as boring of a way as possible.
 Seriously!
-Don’t make much eye contact, keep your voice monotone, etc. while you tend to the situation.
-Don’t seem angry – just neutral and dull.
+Don’t make much eye contact, keep your voice monotone, etc. Don’t seem angry – just neutral and dull.
 Basically, you want your toddler to see that you are ‘done’ for the night.
-The exception to this rule would be if your toddler wakes after a nightmare or night terror and is truly frightened – in that case, offer as much love and comfort as you can!
+The exception to this rule would be if your toddler wakes after a nightmare or night terror and is truly frightened.
+In that case, offer as much love and comfort as you can!

 Finally — if your toddler still is not sleeping through the night, then your problem is bigger than mere bedtime stalling.
 In this case, bedtime stalling is just a symptom of a bigger sleep issue.
-But don’t worry – while toddler sleep issues are indeed tough, we can help!
+But don’t worry!
+While toddler sleep issues are indeed tough, we can help!
 Our team of consultants has helped countless families work with their toddlers to achieve better sleep.
 Take a look at our consultation packages, and see which one looks like a good fit for you.
-Once you purchase, you will immediately receive access to the Helpdesk, and you can set up your account, fill out your Family Sleep History form, submit it to a consultant, and get started on the journey to better sleep!
+Once you purchase, you will immediately receive access to your Helpdesk account, and you can get started on the journey to better sleep!

-For starters, all members have unlimited access to our library of e-Books.
-That’s right – for the price of your membership, you can read all our e-Books at no additional cost!
+For starters, all VIP members have unlimited access to our library of e-Books.
+That’s right!
+For the price of your VIP subscription, you can read all our e-Books at no additional cost!
 This includes our special toddler e-book, The 5-Step System To Better Toddler Sleep.
-In this book, we tackle common toddler sleep question, including how to manage common nap transitions, how to sleep coach a toddler (VERY different than sleep coaching a baby, by the way!), how to achieve an ideal bedtime and morning wake time, etc. This is one of our best do-it-yourself toddler tools!
+In this book, we tackle common toddler sleep questions!
+These include how to manage common nap transitions, how to sleep coach a toddler (VERY different than sleep coaching a baby, by the way!), how to achieve an ideal bedtime and morning wake time, etc. This is one of our best do-it-yourself toddler tools!

-We also have an awesome library of toddler-focused tele-seminars, on topics such as basic and advanced concepts in toddler sleep, toddler sleep Q&A, traveling with your toddler, toddler sleep coaching tips, and general toddler nap issues.
+We also have an awesome library of toddler-focused audio courses!
+We cover topics such as basic and advanced concepts in toddler sleep, toddler sleep Q&A, traveling with your toddler, toddler sleep coaching tips, and general toddler nap issues.
 And that’s not all – we also have several toddler-specific member articles, too!
 Titles include 16 Limit-Setting Tips for Toddlers, and Your 4 Top Toddler Sleep Questions Answered.